ICARION-Project/ICARION/docs/DEVELOPERS_GUIDE.md

 ### Overview

 ICARION's force system follows a plugin architecture using the **IForce interface**.
 All forces implement a single SoA entry point `IForce::compute(...)` (ensemble + ion index + time + context) and are managed by `ForceRegistry`.
 AoS hooks have been removed from the hot path; tests wrap single ions into a scratch SoA when needed.

+**New in v1.0 SoA path:**
+- `IForce::compute_soa(const ForceState&, t, ctx)` is required; it must use the provided state (no ensemble fetches).
+- `ForceRegistry::compute_total_force_soa` aggregates via `compute_soa` and uses `ForceState::ensemble_index` for space-charge (no AoS staging).
+- RK45 calls only the SoA path; no scratch ensembles are built in integration stages.

 **Version:** 1.0 uses **const config references** (Single Source of Truth pattern)